0dan0/qr/docs/control/longtimelapse/README.md

 # Very Long Time-lapses with Larger Intervals

-The Labs' firmware solution allows for longer time-lapses, on the internal battery alone, by powering off the camera between photos (sorry no video mode time-lapse.)
+The Labs' firmware allows for much longer time-lapses, on the internal battery alone, by powering off the camera between photos (sorry no video mode time-lapse.)
+It also supports intervals beyond 60 seconds.
+A fully charged HERO8 can take around 400 photos, which you can spread over several hours or several days for long form time-lapse.

 Example Time-lapses tested:
 * 400 photos over a 24 hour time-lapse.